Prostitution in Russia

 Prostitution is illegal in Russia.
 The punishment for engagement in prostitution is a fine from 1500 up to 2000 rubles.
 Moreover, organizing prostitution is punishable by a prison term.
 Prostitution remains a very serious social issue in Russia.
+In 2006, there were 719,822 sex workers nationwide, around 50 sex workers per 10,000 people.
+According to different estimates, there were between one and three million prostitutes in the country in the 2010s.